ublue-os/toolboxes/README.md

 The intended endstate of `bluefin-cli` is a fully automated declarative config managed via git using Wolfi packages for clean rebuilds daily. `brew` is used to fill out the "long tail" of existing software.

 Both `bluefin-cli` and `wolfi-toolbox` have Wolfi developer variants built from the Wolfi SDK image, intended for Wolfi package and image development.
 They include utilities such as melange, wolfictl, and apko.
-These are pushed to the `latest-dev` tag.
+These are pushed to the `testing` tag.

 # Stats